bluebird89/docs/Ops/Docker/Kubernetes.md

 kubectl get pods --all-namespaces  // list two pods, one an ‘addon-manager’ and another a ‘dashboard’
 ```

+## 实例

+* [rootsongjc/kubernetes-vagrant-centos-cluster](https://github.com/rootsongjc/kubernetes-vagrant-centos-cluster):Setting up a distributed Kubernetes cluster along with Istio service mesh locally with Vagrant and VirtualBox, only PoC or Demo use. https://jimmysong.io

 ## 工具

 * 配置